RANGES AND OVENS

 M1902.1 Locations and protection.

 Sauna heaters shall be protected from accidental contact by persons with a guard of material having a low thermal conductivity, such as wood.
-The guard shall have no substantial effect on the transfer of heat from the heater to the room.
+The guard shall not have a substantial effect on the transfer of heat from the heater to the room.

 Sauna heaters shall be equipped with a thermostat that will limit room temperature to not greater than 194°F (90°C).
 Where the thermostat is not an integral part of the heater, the heat-sensing element shall be located within 6 inches (152 mm) of the ceiling.